inanna-malick/akka-streams-example/README.md

   }
 ```

-this code constructs a stream-processing graph with the following structure, then converts it to a flow from `in` to `out`.
+This code constructs the following partial stream-processing graph

 ```
 +------------+
 | tickSource +-Unit-+